Duke vs. Arkansas: Odds, spread, over/under - November 29

 Duke vs. Arkansas Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup posted on different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted at individual sportsbooks.

 |Favorite